yesnik/golang-guides/hello_world.md

         fmt.Println("Hello, World!")
     }
     ```
+    The package `main` tells the Go compiler that the package should compile as an executable program instead of a shared library.
+    The `main()` function in the package `main` will be the entry point of our executable program.
+    When you build shared libraries, you will not have any `main` package and `main()` function in the package.

     This code uses [fmt](https://pkg.go.dev/fmt) package, which contains functions for formatting text, including printing to the console.
 3. Run code:
     ```bash